doableware/djongo/docs/docs/sponsor.md

     price: 7
     btn_id: price_7
     benefits:
-      - I answer your questions within 24 hours on Discord priority-support.
+      - Your questions are answered within 24 hours on Discord priority-support.
       - You support the long term sustainability of the project.
-      - I mention your name in the source code.
+      - Your name is mentioned in the source code.

   - title: Evangelist Supporter
     price: 15